lhhiep2204/Locify/docs/Locify_Feature_Specification.md

 **Purpose**: Display all locations within a selected collection, allowing users to view, edit, delete, or share locations.
 **Features**:
 - **Display location list** (Online/Offline): Shows locations with their custom name (displayName), official name, address, and favorite status.
 Data is stored locally to support offline access.
 Images are displayed if available locally; otherwise, a placeholder is shown.
-- **Edit location** (Online/Offline): Users edit location details (custom name (displayName), official name, address, coordinates, description, notes, tags, favorite status, collection).
+- **Edit location** (Online/Offline): Users edit location details (custom name (displayName), official name, address, coordinates, category, notes, tags, favorite status, collection).
 Changes are stored locally and synced with the server after login if not logged in.
 Image selection is only available when logged in; otherwise, a message is displayed: "Please log in to add or remove images."
 - **Delete location** (Online/Offline): Users delete a location, with changes stored locally as `pendingDelete`.
 Local images (e.g., `file://`) are deleted immediately to free device storage.
 The changes are synced with the server after login if not logged in.
 - **Mark/unmark favorite** (Online/Offline): Users toggle the favorite status, stored locally and synced after login if not logged in.
 - **Share location** (Online): Users share location details (custom name, official name, address, coordinates) via the system sharing mechanism (iOS or Android), available whether logged in or not.
 Not available offline.